Biography: Dr. Frances K. Conley

 Frances Krauskopf was born in 1940 in Palo Alto, California, and grew up on the Stanford campus, where her father was a professor of geochemistry.
 "Early in my teenage years I had decided I wanted to be a doctor, not just a 'Mrs.,' although I certainly anticipated marriage as well.
 When I was young, our family doctor was a female general practitioner (unusual in those days) and I remember both awe and dread at visits to her office...
 To a child, she exuded tremendous power reflected in pills, injections, pain, and soothing.
 Perhaps her example guided my unconscious career choice; I can think of no other reason for it."

 She attended Bryn Mawr College in Pennsylvania, where she was inspired by women of accomplishment.
-"At Bryn Mawr, I learned I had the intelligence to do whatever I wanted in life," she remembers.
+"At Bryn Mawr, I learned I had the intelligence to do whatever I wanted in life," she remembered.
 She returned to Stanford in her junior year, and entered medical school there in 1961, where she was one of twelve women in a class with sixty men.
-She quickly observed differences in the way male and female students were treated, and noticed that male physiology was used to define what was "normal" in medical models.
+She quickly observed differences in the way male and female students were treated and noticed that male physiology was used to define what was "normal" in medical models.
 She also became fascinated with surgery.
 "When I started medical school," she said, "I did not deliberately choose to buck the system and defy the status quo, but I was mesmerized, truly fascinated, by surgery...
 Unexpectedly, I fell in love with the bright lights of the operating theater, the world of sterile instruments, the drama of life and death, the actors decisive, cool under pressure, with magic hands."

 She was discouraged from pursuing what was then an almost exclusively male specialty, but was not dissuaded, and completed her M.D. degree in 1966.
 That same year, she became the first woman to start a rotating surgical internship at Stanford University Hospital.
 She completed her residency there in neurological surgery in 1975, and in 1977 became the fifth woman to be certified by the American Board of Neurological Surgery.